JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 4         6                     6   London      UK 2020-07-01
 5         8                     4   London      UK 2020-07-02
 ```
-Notice that the **partition_by** argument does not have to match the cube Partition Columns to work.
+Notice that the `partition_by` argument does not have to match the cube `partition_columns` to work.
 You may use any indexed column.
 Keep in mind that fine-grained partitioning can have drawbacks though,
 namely large scheduling overhead and many blob files which can make reading the data inefficient.